d-krupke/cpsat-primer/README.md

 important in some domains) are intervals.
 CP-SAT has extensive support for interval variables and corresponding constraints, even two-dimensional do-not-overlap constraints.
+These could be useful for, e.g., packing problems (packing as many objects into a container as possible) or scheduling problems (like assigning work shifts).
 Maybe I add something about those later.

 ---